hadivafaii/PoissonVAE/README.md

 - **`<model>`**: `str`, choices = `{'poisson', 'categorical', 'gaussian', 'laplace'}`.
 - **`<archi>`**: `str`, architecture format = `{'lin|lin', 'conv+b|lin', 'conv+b|conv+b'}` (interpreted as `enc|dec`).

-In the paper, we refer to `'vH16'` and `'CIFAR16'` options as "van Hateren" and "$\text{CIFAR}_{16 \times 16}$", respectively.
-In earlier versions of the code, the van Hateren dataset was also called DOVES, so vH16, van Hateren, and DOVES are interchangeable.
+In the paper, we refer to `'vH16'` and `'CIFAR16'` options as "van Hateren" and "CIFAR_16x16", respectively.
+In earlier versions of the code, the van Hateren dataset was also called DOVES.
+Therefore, vH16, van Hateren, and DOVES are interchangeable.

 See `./main/train_vae.py` for additional arguments.
 For example, you can set latent dimensionality to $K = 1024$, and KL/reconstruction trade-off to $\beta = 2.5$, like this: